Approximate Bayesian inference in semiparametric copula models: Introduction

 From a statistical perspective, whereas it is generally simple to produce reliable estimates of the parameters of the marginal distributions of the data, the problem of estimating the dependence structure, however it is modelled, is crucial and complex, especially in high dimensional situations.
 A list of important applications can be found in the recent monograph by \cite{joe}.

 In a frequentist approach to copula models, there are no broadly satisfactory methods for the joint estimation of marginal and copula parameters.
-The most popular method is the so called \textit{Inference From the Margins} method, where the parameters of the marginal distributions are estimated first, and then pseudo-data are obtained by plugging-in the estimates of the marginal parameters.
+The most popular method is the so called \textit{Inference Functions for Margins} method, where the parameters of the marginal distributions are estimated first, and then pseudo-data are obtained by plugging-in the estimates of the marginal parameters.
 Then inference on the copula parameters is performed using the pseudo-data: this approach does not account for the uncertainty on the estimation of the marginal parameters.
 A nonparametric alternative may be found in \cite{kauermann:schellhase:ruppert:13}, where a penalized hierarchical B-splines approach is proposed.

-The literature on Bayesian alternatives is still limited, even if they show a great potential for inference in a number of cases, for example in the modelling of multivariate discrete data \citep{smith:khaled:12} and of conditional copulae \citep{craiu:12}; see \cite{smith2} for a parametric review and \cite{wu:14} for a nonparametric approach.
+The literature on Bayesian alternatives is still limited, although they show a great potential for inference in a number of cases, for example in the modelling of multivariate discrete data \citep{smith:khaled:12} and of conditional copulae \citep{craiu:12}; see \cite{smith2} for a review on parametric methods and \cite{wu:14} for a nonparametric approach.
 An instrumental use of copulas in Bayesian mixture estimation may be found in \cite{burda:prokhorov:14}.
 An alternative and more flexible copula construction is based on the so-called vines, where the joint dependence structure of a multivariate random vector is decomposed into several marginal and conditional bivariate copulas.
 A Bayesian use of this approach can be found in \cite{min:10} and \cite{gruber:czado:15}.

 In this work we consider the general problem of estimating a functional of interest of a generic copula: practical illustrations will include the Spearman's $\rho$ and tail dependence indices.
 Our method is based on the simulation of a posterior sample weighted in terms of the Bayesian exponentially tilted empirical likelihood \citep{schen:05}.
 A similar approach, in a frequentist fashion, has been proposed in \cite{oh:13}, where a simulated method of moments is discussed for copula estimation.
 The main difference between the two approaches is that in our method the functional represents the actual quantity of interest and no assumption is made on the copula structure, while in \cite{oh:13} the functional is only instrumental, as a moment condition, to estimate the parameter of a given parametric copula.